felix-bohlin/css-talk-2024/slides.md

 </div>

 <!--
-Here's a Material UI-example taken straight from their docs since I know a lot of you work in similar CSS-in-JS projects.
+Here's a Material UI-example taken straight from their docs.
+I wanted to show you a quick example since I know it's very popular and a lot of you have come in contact with it.

-In my assignment we've completely omitted layout helpers entirely and gone the vanilla CSS-way where possible.
+In my assignment we've completely omitted layout helpers entirely and gone the vanilla CSS-way wherever possible.

 [click] The developers "stuck with styling" are happy because they get to write as few lines of CSS as possible.
 As the FE maintainer I'm happy to decrease clutter without veering away from standards.

 [click] Both approaches are totally valid and well-documented.
-Gap however is too important to miss, so even though you want to avoid CSS, maybe don't avoid this one!
+`Gap` however is too important to miss, so even though you want to avoid CSS, maybe don't avoid this one!
 -->

 ---